 Dry indoor air not only negatively affects your health; it can also damage your wood flooring and furnishings.
 Dry air pulls moisture from wood chairs, cabinets, doors, window frames, tables, and floors, causing them to crack and split over time.
 It's a good idea to rid your home of this dry winter air by adding some moist air and boosting the humidity levels in your home to prevent wood rot.

 Contact Estes Services for Humidifier Installation

-Ensure the inside of your home is at the right humidity all winter long with the installation of a whole house humidifier from Estes Services.
+Ensure the inside of your home is at the right humidity all winter long by installing a whole-house humidifier from Estes Services.
 Our indoor air quality specialists are expertly trained at repairing and installing humidifiers and won't leave until you are completely satisfied with our work.
 Contact us today to schedule an appointment.